 When driving, with or without a load, it is a good practice to always raise the forks slightly and tilt the mast (forks) backward.
 Raising the forks and tilting them back prevents the fork tips from catching on possible obstructions and reduce the wear on the fork blades from striking or dragging on the floor or ground.
 See safety messages on next page.

-Pull back on the lift control lever and raise the forks 150 to 200 mm (6 to 8 inch) above the floor.
-Then, using the tilt control, tilt the mast back slightly to raise the fork tips.
+Pull back on the lift lever and raise the forks 150 to 200 mm (6 to 8 inch) above the floor.